bafyle/Sudoku-game-using-Pygame/README.md

 - DB Browser for SQLite     3.12 (not required to run the game)

 ## Running the game:
-To run the game you need to install Pygame using pip:
+To run the game you need to install Pygame library using pip:
 ~~~
-pip install pygame
+$ pip3 install pygame
 ~~~
-After the installation is complete you can run the game from:
+After the installation is complete, go to the game folder and run the game from this command:
 ~~~
-python sudoku.py
+$ python3 sudoku.py
 ~~~

 ## Solving algorithm: